DevExpress/devextreme-reactive/packages/dx-react-scheduler/docs/reference/edit-recurrence-menu.md

 Name | Properties | Description
 -----|------------|------------
-EditingMenu.Layout | [EditingMenu.LayoutProps](#editingmenulayoutprops) | A component that renders the editing menu's layout.
+EditRecurrenceMenu.Layout | [EditRecurrenceMenu.LayoutProps](#editrecurrencemenulayoutprops) | A component that renders the edit menu's layout.
-EditingMenu.Overlay | [EditingMenu.OverlayProps](#editingmenuomodalprops) | A component that renders the overlay window.
+EditRecurrenceMenu.Overlay | [EditRecurrenceMenu.OverlayProps](#editrecurrencemenuomodalprops) | A component that renders the overlay window.
-EditingMenu.Button | [EditingMenu.ButtonProps](#editingmenubuttonprops) | A component that renders the OK and Cancel buttons.
+EditRecurrenceMenu.Button | [EditRecurrenceMenu.ButtonProps](#editrecurrencemenubuttonprops) | A component that renders the OK and Cancel buttons.

 Additional properties are added to the component's root element.